mriise/vpm-cookie/README.md

 - Move `PUT_IN_GITHUB_WORKFLOWS_build-package.yml` to `.github/workflows/build_package.yml`.
 On Github web Click edit in top right, then change the filename to `.github/workflows/build_package.yml`
 - Delete `.github/workflows/eat-cookie.yml`

+Create a release by adding a version tag/release starting with `v`

 ### Option B: Manual

 Linux: